 During break period and lunch, students may take off their sport coats and sweaters.
 Outer garments are to be worn only outside in cold weather.

 If a student has a legitimate reason to be out of proper dress, he must have a signed and currently dated note from a parent.

 - Dress trousers must hold a crease; no jeans, jean styles or any form of denim pants; no mid-thigh pockets, painter’s pants, or fatigue pants.

 - Dress shirts must have a collar; no denim or jean styles, flannel, or turtlenecks are to be worn.
 Shirts must be tucked in at all times.

 - Dress shoes do not include any type of athletic footwear.
 All shoes and leather boots with laces must be laced up through all eyelets and tied.

 - Outer garments are not to be worn inside the school buildings.

 - Colors should be consistent with professional work; “loud” or other inappropriate clothing will not be allowed.
-Examples of other dress code violations include: hats in any building, head bands, bandanas, ornamental jewelry (e.g., earrings), torn clothing and anything inconsistent with the tone of this policy, which is one of professional work.
+Examples of other dress code violations include: hats in any building, head bands, bandanas, ornamental jewelry (e.g., earrings), torn clothing, and anything inconsistent with the tone of this policy, which is one of professional work.

 Prudence dictates against bringing large amounts of money or valuables to school.
 All personal belongings of a student are his own responsibility and should be kept in a secure place when not on his person.
-The School provides lockers for this purpose.
+The school provides lockers for this purpose.
 The misplacement and forgetful leaving of personal property by students is unfortunate.
-We urge parents at least to label personal property with their names.
+We urge parents to label personal property with their names.
 Names should be included on backpacks, jackets, clothing, books, calculators, and other items.